Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 - `TypeName=Sortdef[,TypeName=Sortdef ...]`
   - Sortdef is: `AValidSearchDef[:D][;AValidSearchDef[:D] ...]`
-    - There might be several search definitions in prioritized order.
+    - There may be several search definitions in prioritized order.
 First definition that find a valid criterion value is used.
     - A trailing `:D` means descending sort operation

 To be used in criterion value comparison the search specification must end up at an attribute having one of these types: